unhammer/hfst/python/pypi/README.rst

 Starting from python 3.4, pip is included by default and can be called with ``python3 -m pip``.

-Basic installation with ``pip3``:
+Basic installation with ``pip3`` on command line:

 ``pip3 install [--upgrade] hfst``

-Or, starting from python version 3.4, directly via python:
+or, starting from python version 3.4, directly via python:

 ``python3 -m pip install [--upgrade] hfst``

+The commands above are run in a shell/terminal/command prompt, but they can also be run on python command line or via a graphical user interface (e.g. IDLE) with pip.main that takes arguments in a list:

+| ``import pip``
+| ``pip.main(['install','--upgrade','hfst'])``

 Alternative `installation instructions <https://kitwiki.csc.fi/twiki/bin/view/KitWiki/HfstPython>`_